skrilax91/AREA-project/PoC/twitch_event_sub/README.md

 ## Signature Verification
 Everytime you callback is reached by Twitch we will include a sha256 signature encrypted with the secret you provided during subscription creation.
 Signature verification is done by crafting the same message that is encrypted on Twitch's side; signing the crafted message with the shared secret; and comparing if the messages match.

-We are covering this step in the `verifySignature` function in the index.js file.
+We are covering this step in the `verifySignature` function in the index.jsx file.

 ## Handling Notifications
 The `app.post('/notification',...)` function will handle all notifications sent to your callback URL.
 It will reply to Twitch with the proper responses to complete the webhook flows succesfuly plus logging payloads to the console.